 Botataung Pagoda in downtown Yangon is one of the many pagodas in the city where you will find a piece of Buddha’s hair.
-It is this relic that the golden pagoda is known for.
+It is this relic that this golden pagoda has visitors queue any time of the day.
 According to the history of the pagoda, eight strands of Buddha’s hair arrived here more than two thousand years ago.
 And on that day, there were 1000 members of the military who came to guard such most precious and sacred relics.
-Thus, the name Botataung which literally means 1000 soldiers.
+Thus, the name Botataung literally means 1000 soldiers.

-The golden stupa is 40 meters high and it has shared history with the Shwedagon Pagoda.
+The golden stupa is 40 meters high and shares its history with the Shwedagon Pagoda.

 The huge golden pagoda is the main attraction here.
-Once you get inside (after paying, of course), the stairs that led to the bottom of the pagoda are visible.
+Once you get inside (after paying, of course), the stairs that lead to the bottom of the pagoda are visible.
 It’s a narrow alley that you walk around, passing through hollow chambers.
 These maze-like chambers are incredibly impressive!
-They’re gold plated (I think) and the craftsmanship is that of the highest caliber.
+They’re gold-plated (I think), and the craftsmanship is of the highest caliber.
 Buddhist devotees squat on the floor and offer their intercessions to the Buddha.
 It was a really great experience to be here.